sjwhelpley/sjwhelpley/README.md

 ## Hi there, I'm Sam 👋
-### I'm a graduate of the University of Pittsburgh & web developer at [VISIMO](http://visimo.ai/).
+### I'm a graduate of the University of Pittsburgh & software developer at [VISIMO](http://visimo.ai/).
 Pronouns: she/her

 I studied Information Science, Computer Science, and Digital Media.

-I currently work with React and Django.
+I currently work with React/Redux.
 My focus is in frontend development and UI/UX design, but am growing my backend skills.

 For more about my experiences and projects, visit [samwhelpley.me](http://samwhelpley.me).